-Beginning in July 2022, Recorded Future's Insikt Group observed the recurring use of similar command and control (C2) infrastructure by the threat activity group TAG-53.
+Beginning in July 2022, Recorded Future's Insikt Group observed the recurring use of similar infrastructure by the threat activity group TAG-53.
 This newly discovered infrastructure likely overlaps with other infrastructure tactics, techniques, and procedures (TTPs) previously attributed to Callisto Group, COLDRIVER, and SEABORGIUM, who have been linked to activity aligning with Russian state interests.